Forces that Shaped Ancient Greek Cities and Culture

 The agora was not just a marketplace; it also functioned as a place of assembly where social interactions, debates, personal exchanges, and intellectual and political conversations were carried out.
 It was a critical piece of the Greek city that built trust, familiarity, and community among the people.

-Although the agora was at the city's heart, ironically, most polis did not highly regard trade.
+Although the agora was at the heart of the city, ironically, most polis did not highly regard trade.
 It was foreign to the aristocratic and agricultural way of life.
 The Greeks failed to integrate and moralize trade and business into their image of a good life.
 They refused to allow businessmen to be citizens, which resulted in the exploitation of slaves to maintain their leisurely and democratic lifestyle.
 The spread of slavery may have resulted in the eventual downfall of their way of life.

 Because of their perspective on trade activities, there were attempts in some cities to create two separate Agoras, one for trade/business and the other for more moralistic discussions on politics, intellectual debate, and those activities exclusive to Greek citizens.

 Community, socialization, and unification are weaning in many of our modern cities because few areas within our communities facilitate interactions like that of the ancient Greek agora.
 In European cities, many plazas, markets, and parks echo the original intentions of the agora.
-However, in America, this concept is generally lost.
+However, in America, this concept is a faint memory of the past.

 Occupational Specialization in Ancient Greek Society